Nikhith-Vanama/Nikhith-Vanama/README.md

 <!-- Title -->
 ## About Me:

-🔭 I'm a currently working in Cognizant Technology Solutions(CTS) as a Analyst Trainee.
+🔭 I'm a currently working in Cognizant Technology Solutions(CTS) as  Analyst Trainee.

 ---